-Jo Brooks - Counselling & Psycotherapy BA (Hons) UKCP & UKATA Reg
+Joanne Brooks - Psycotherapist (BA Hons, MSc, CTA) UKCP & UKATA Reg

-Hello - I'm Jo.
-I am a qualified and experienced therapist, offering effective therapy for a wide range of issues in a professional and confidential setting.
+As a psychotherapist, I offer effective therapy for a wide range of issues in a professional and confidential setting.
 There are lots of therapists out there, and each one has a unique style.
 Mine is to focus on positive changes my clients can make to feel better now.
 While the past may give us some helpful insights creating opportunity for greater awareness and understanding, I help my clients look optimistically to the future.

 One to One Therapy: